julianobressan/atcm/README.md

 using techniques of clean code and best practices for programming, like PHP Standard Recommendations, Test-driven development and Domain-Driven Design.

 ## Development environment and resources
-For codgin was used IDE VS Code, Insomnia for REST API calls, PHPUnit for testing, XDebug for debugging and Docker for database service.
+The environment of development was composed by VS Code IDE, Insomnia for REST API calls, PHPUnit for testing, XDebug for debugging and Docker for database service.

 ## Architecture
 ![System architecture](https://github.com/julianobressan/atcm/blob/main/documents/architecture.png?raw=true)